mvvvv/StereoKit-rust/README.md

 * ... many others, more discreet, without which nothing would be possible.

 [^1]: If you're using VsCode you'll see a corresponding launcher in launch.json to debug the app.

+[^2]: If you're using VsCode you can choose to use LLDB instead of GDB when testing with MSVC.
+For that add to your workspace settings.json:
+      ```"lldb.script": { "lang.rust.toolchain": "stable-x86_64-pc-windows-gnu" }```